 Here Are 9 Pro Tips For Compressing Acoustic Guitar:

 - Know when not to use compression on acoustic guitar

 - Consider the role of the acoustic guitar in the mix

 - Err on the side of light compression to keep transients

 - Use your ears

-Let's discuss each of these tips in more detail to give you important considerations when compressing acoustic guitar in your mixes.
+Let's discuss each of these tips in more detail to give you important considerations when compressing acoustic guitars in your mixes.